adheeb2/Personal_website/README.md

 # 🌐 Adheeb's Personal Terminal Website

 A terminal-styled personal website—minimal, customizable, and powered by Next.js.
-This site is where I mix code, stories, and a bit of noir flavor into one digital space.
+Shoutout to Cveinnt for creating such an easy way for us to create terminal-themed personal site.

 I forked and customized the original LiveTerm project to make it my own.
-Now it runs as my **portfolio + playground + narrative hub**, all rolled into one.
+Now it runs as my **portfolio**.

 ## 📸 Showcase